 In many south Indian households, chutney play an important role in the menu as much as the main platter.
 I love experimenting different chutneys as they are always simple, easy to make and we can vary the ingredients as per our taste.

 On an evening, when I was just reading an article on the health benefits of almonds, I quickly wanted to try something, easy and unique using almonds as the main ingredient.
 Since I had to make an accompaniment for the evening dosa, I thought of trying the “almond chutney.”
+I had this big box of almonds that I had purchased from Sam'c Club.
 The health benefits of almonds are well known.
 Badam is rich in proteins, good fats and fiber due which consumption of badam aids in weight loss.
 Because of the availability of riboflavin and L-cartine, it boosts the brain functioning and also reduces the risk of serious brain diseases.
-Almonds also enhance the gastro intestinal function due to the high fiber present and its prebiotic properties.
+Almonds also enhance the gastro intestinal function due to the high fiber present and its probiotic properties.

 When we were children, eating the soaked almonds as the first food in the morning was a regular ritual since it was an important ingredient for brain functioning that enhances alertness and memory retention among school going children.
 But children of today are extremely fussy on eating the soaked nut and in such cases, almond chutney comes as a huge savior.
-This chutney is an excellent accompaniment for all patties and kebabs, south Indian breakfast recipes and can also be used as spread for sandwich or as a dip.
+This chutney is an excellent accompaniment for all patties and kebabs, South Indian breakfast recipes and can also be used as a dip.

 Almond chutney tastes very much like coconut chutney.
 Substituting almond for coconut is one of the healthier ways to reduce the bad cholesterol in our daily menu.
 Enjoy the health benefits of almonds in this quick and simple recipe.